Advertise Lake Vacation Rentals

 The pristine shoreline of Mark Twain Lake has no residential or commercial development and no private docks.
 More than 36,000 acres of public land surround the lake, providing ample opportunity for camping, hiking, biking, horseback riding, wildlife viewing, and hunting.
-Mark Twain State Park provides six miles of hiking trails with scenic views of the lake; the four park trails vary in length from an easy 1/2 mile hike to a moderately difficult 2-1/2 mile trek.
+Mark Twain State Park provides boat ramps, picnic areas, and six miles of hiking trails with scenic views of the lake.
+The four park trails vary in length from an easy 1/2 mile hike to a moderately difficult 2-1/2 mile trek.
 Two of the Corps' recreation areas offer equestrian trails.
 Although private resorts are scattered around Mark Twain Lake, camping in the State Park or at one of the Corps-maintained campgrounds is the preferred way to enjoy an overnight stay.
 Accommodations include primitive campsites, sites with electric, water and sewer hook-ups, RV sites, and camper cabins with modern conveniences.

 Mark Twain Lake offers fun for the entire family.
 So, pack your bags and plan to spend some quality time with Mother Nature, creating your own Huckleberry Finn-like adventures.

 Copyright © 2007-2020 Lakelubbers LLC.
 All Rights Reserved.